Tecnativa/doodba/README.md

 ## FAQ

+### Will there be not retrocompatible changes on the image?

+This image is production-ready, but it is constantly evolving too, so some new features can break some old ones, or conflict with them, and some old features might get deprecated and removed at some point.

+The best you can do is to [subscribe to the compatibility breakage announcements issue][retrobreak].

 ### I need to force addition or removal of `www.` prefix in production

 [We hope that some day Traefik supports that feature][www-force], but in the